-Five ways to make a difference at school
+Five ways to make a difference for God at school

 No matter whether your school year is just beginning - or you're right in the middle of it - it's always a great time to use your life, words and actions to show the love of Jesus to those around you.
 Here are five ways you can make your school years count: